shubham-shahh/lidar_map_localizer/README.md

     - needs additional configuration, calibration, extrensics, well defined TF tree to work well

-Based on the learings from benchnarkings and above trials, and to keep the appraoch simple and easy to setup, To make sure that the approach works efficiently, we do a NDT based scan to map search throughout the entire map with a coarse resolution and then dervice a coarse pose estimate and then use that pose estimate to make a configurable size moving ring buffer around that pose in the global map which is a smaller subset of the global map and we do a small_gicp based matching at a finer resolution to derive the final refined pose.
-The framework optionally takes in high rate intital estimate to derive high accuracy estimate. since the Overlap is considerably smaller complared to a full lidar scan and it is unstrucutred data, the data is published at a lower rate in the form of TF from `map` frame to `odom` frame which can be converted as pose in global frame and passed to Ardupilot EK3 with steps mentioned [here](https://ardupilot.org/copter/docs/common-vio-tracking-camera.html)
+Based on the learnings from benchmarking and above trials, and to keep the approach simple and easy to set up, I designed a hybrid solution.
+To ensure that the approach works efficiently, we perform an NDT-based scan-to-map search throughout the entire map with a coarse resolution to derive a coarse pose estimate.
+We then use that pose estimate to create a configurable-size moving ring buffer around that pose in the global map, which is a smaller subset of the global map.
+We perform small_gicp-based matching at a finer resolution to derive the final refined pose.
+The framework optionally takes in high-rate initial estimates to derive high-accuracy estimates.
+Since the overlap is considerably smaller compared to a full lidar scan and the data is unstructured, the data is published at a lower rate in the form of TF from map frame to odom frame, which can be converted as pose in global frame and passed to ArduPilot EK3 with steps mentioned  [here](https://ardupilot.org/copter/docs/common-vio-tracking-camera.html)

 ### Simulation Result
-Here's the simulation result demonstrating robust transaltion and rotation accuracy in empty/ featureless spots
+Here's the simulation result demonstrating robust transaltion and rotation accuracy even in empty/ featureless spots

 ![Simulation Video](https://github.com/shubham-shahh/lidar_map_localizer/blob/v_0_3_Aug_2025/assets/sim_results.gif)

 ### Real World Tests
-I tested the setup in real world on 2 Cameras, **Zed 2i** and **realsense D456**, Both camearas have different properties, point cloud accuracies which are tied to thier baseline and other camera properties.
-TO get the 3D designs and real world datasets contact me on shubhams@udel.edu because of the size of the datasets and storage limitations I am figuring how can  I share it but meanwhile if someone wants to give it a try, shoot me a email, I will be more than happy to share the designs and datsets
+I tested the setup in the real world on two cameras: **ZED 2i** and **RealSense D456**.
+Both cameras have different properties and point cloud accuracies, which are tied to their baseline and other camera properties.
+To get the 3D designs and real-world datasets, contact me at shubhams@udel.edu.
+Because of the size of the datasets and storage limitations, I am figuring out how I can share them, but meanwhile, if someone wants to give it a try, shoot me an email—I will be more than happy to share the designs and datasets.

 <div align="center">
 <table>